3 Philadelphia officers injured in shooting after dispute about video game, police say. Suspect dead

 The boy and the uncle called police.

 Stanford said when police arrived the father opened fire.
-The man was killed when officers returned fire, he said.
+The man was killed when officers fired back, he said.

 Councilmember Katherine Gilmore Richardson said on on X, formerly known as Twitter, that she was “deeply saddened and very angry to learn of the shooting of three Philadelphia Police Officers in Northeast Philadelphia.”